 (5)(A) When allegations about a parent pursuant to paragraphs (2) or (4) have been brought to the attention of the court in the current proceeding, and the court makes an order for sole or joint custody to that parent, the court shall state its reasons in writing or on the record.
 In these circumstances, the court shall ensure that any order regarding custody or visitation is specific as to time, day, place, and manner of transfer of the child as set forth in subdivision (c) of Section 6323.

 Remember, the court must act in the child’s best interest.
+This does not necessarily mean the other parent will ultimately “win” child custody.
 Although drug or alcohol use on its own is generally not enough to restrict custody, judges typically find any substance use – even casual, occasional use – to be detrimental to the well-being of the children.
-Substance abuse often leads to poor judgment, resulting in bad parenting decisions or worse, so the court must acknowledge this in its ruling pursuant to Family Code 3011.
-Substance use and abuse is also frequently linked to domestic violence incidents.

 What You Need to Know Before Requesting a Drug Test in Family Court